ardatan/graphql-import-node/README.md

 # GraphQL Import Node

 This extension makes your NodeJS application able to import `graphql` files.
 It uses `require.extensions` to allow you to import/require from `.graphql` files in NodeJS environment.
+The imported content will be a compiled version of the GraphQL string (`DocumentNode`).

 It needs to be installed `graphql` on the project.
 Then, you can install it using npm or yarn;